E-backtesting: Choosing the betting process

 \begin{remark} In our setting, the financial institution can arbitrarily report risk forecasts.
 This allows the possibility for the bank to ``game" the regulator by intentionally over-reporting the risk forecasts for a period of time before it starts under-reporting in another period of time.
 Such a gaming problem also happens for most traditional backtesting methods.
 Our method provides an efficient solution to such an issue by using a rolling window (e.g., 250 or 500 days) to calculate the betting process instead of using all past data.
 During the over-prediction period, the e-values $e(L_t,r_t,z_t)$ tend to be small on average with mean smaller than $1$.
 By \eqref{eq:GREE_em} and Proposition \ref{lem:lambda01} below, the resulting betting process with the GREE or GREL method will be equal or close to $0$, yielding an e-process being almost a constant $1$.
 After the bank starts to under-predict, the past data will exit the rolling window gradually.
 The GREE or GREL method will pick up the large e-values and start to choose a positive betting process.
-Moreover, the betting process is not accessible by the bank.
-This also increases the cost of gaming by the bank since the regulator can actively choose a positive betting process to detect evidence against the under-reports if she has sufficient reason to realize the bank under-predicts for a certain period.
+Moreover, how the betting process will be chosen is not known to the bank.\footnote{Under the null hypothesis, the e-process $M(\boldsymbol \lambda)$ is a supermartingale, no matter how $\boldsymbol \lambda$ is chosen.
+Therefore, the regulator can announce $\lambda_t$ after seeing the forecast $(r_t,z_t)$ and before seeing the next loss data point $L_t$.} This also increases the cost of gaming by the bank since the regulator can actively choose a positive betting process to detect evidence against the under-reports if she has sufficient reason to realize the bank under-predicts for a certain period.
 More details and simulation studies can be found in Section \ref{app:R1-EC-5}.

 \end{remark}